-The Historic Downtown Square will be ground-zero on Sunday, October 1, for some of the best craft beers in Arkansas.
+Fayetteville's Historic Downtown Square will be ground-zero on Sunday, October 7, for some of the best craft beers in Arkansas.

-Oktoberfest, a family friendly event held in Fayetteville every fall, features craft beer and live music.
-It will be held 1-7 p.m. and is put on by the Arkansas Brewers Guild.
+Oktoberfest, a family-friendly event held in Fayetteville every fall, features craft beer and live music.
+The festivities are put on by the Arkansas Brewers Guilde and will take place from 1-7 p.m.

 Get Your Search On!